lpacher/lae/fpga/practicum/2_gates/README.md

 For this purpose you will use simple **slide switches** and **general-purpose LEDs** available on the _Digilent Arty Board_.

-Additionally you will implement and verify a **parameterized ring-oscillator** circuit.
+You will then implement and verify a **parameterized ring-oscillator** circuit.
 Despite the circuit is pretty simple to be coded in Verilog you will need additional `dont_touch` **synthesis directives** and **special timing constraints** in order to properly map the RTL code on real FPGA hardware.

+Finally you are requested to implement and verify the functionality of a **full-adder** circuit.

 <br />
 <!--------------------------------------------------------------------->